Function values are enough for $L_2$-approximation: Part II

 is continuous with respect to some metric $d_{F}$ on $F$.
 We consider numerical approximation of functions from such classes, using only function values, and measure the error in the space $L_2=L_2(D,\mathcal{A},\mu)$ of square-integrable functions with respect to an arbitrary measure $\mu$ such that $F$ is embedded into $L_2$.
 We are interested in the \emph{$n$-th minimal worst-case error}

 which is the worst-case error of an optimal linear algorithm that uses at most $n$ function values.
-These numbers are sometimes called \emph{sampling numbers}.
-We want to compare $e_n$ with the \emph{$n$-th approximation number}
+These numbers are sometimes called \emph{sampling widths} of $F$.
+We want to compare the sampling widths with the \emph{linear widths} of $F$, defined by

-which is the worst-case error of an optimal linear algorithm that uses at most $n$ linear functionals as information.
+This is the worst-case error of an optimal linear algorithm that uses at most $n$ linear functionals as information.
+In other words, we want to compare the power of function values (also called standard information) with the power of arbitrary linear information for $L_2$-approximation with linear algorithms.

-The numbers $a_n$ and $e_n$ are well studied for many particular classes of functions.
-For an exposition of known results we refer to the books \cite{NW08,NW10,NW12}, especially~\cite[Chapter~26~\&~29]{NW12}, as well as \cite{DTU16,Tem93,Tem18} and references therein.
-However, it is still one of the major open problems in the field to relate these numbers for general classes~$F$.
-Clearly, the approximation numbers are smaller than the sampling numbers.
-On the other hand, an example of Hinrichs/Novak/Vybiral~from~\cite{HNV08} shows that it is not possible to give any general upper bound for the sampling numbers in terms of the approximation numbers if the latter are not square-summable.
-We therefore ask for such a relation in the case that the approximation numbers are square-summable.
+The numbers $e_n$ and $a_n$ are well studied for many particular classes of functions.
+For an exposition of known results and history on these and related quantities, we refer to the books \cite{NW08,NW10,NW12}, especially~\cite[Chapter~26~\&~29]{NW12}, as well as \cite{DTU16,Tem93,Tem18} and references therein.
+Note that the linear widths coincide with the Kolmogorov widths in our setting.
+Here, we want to relate $e_n$ and $a_n$ for general function classes~$F$.

+Clearly, we always have $a_n \le e_n$.
+On the other hand, an example of Hinrichs, Novak and Vybiral from~\cite{HNV08} shows that it is not possible to give any general upper bound for the sampling widths in terms of the linear widths if the latter are not square-summable.
+We therefore ask for such a relation in the case that the linear widths are square-summable.
 Let us formulate one particularly interesting open question.